 Buying insurance is usually straightforward when you have a good driving record.
-You’ll be able to choose any insurance provider and get the best policy and rate for your needs.
-However, things can become more complicated if you have a poor driving record.
-Here we cover 4 types of insurance for license reinstatement.
+You can choose any insurance provider and get whatever policy and rate you want, within your budget.
+But things can be more complicated if you have a poor driving record.
+Let’s look at 4 types of insurance for license reinstatement.

 Insurance companies want to minimize risk when insuring drivers.
 So they reduce their risk by charging higher insurance premiums.
 Some insurers don’t offer high-risk insurance because of the greater chance they’ll have to pay claims.
 Statistics show that the average annual full coverage premium for drivers with a clean driving record is approximately $1500.
 However, a single traffic violation like a speeding ticket can cause a substantial rise in the premium.